eliseomartelli/eliseomartelli.it/source/_drafts/cheap-smart-home-setup_1.md

 After figuring out the software we need it's time to install it.

-Since I want to run other things on my Raspberry Pi I decided to take the [Hassbian](https://home-assistant.io/docs/installation/hassbian/).
+Since I want to run other things on my Raspberry Pi I decided to take the [Hassbian](https://home-assistant.io/docs/installation/hassbian/) route.

 Hassbian is a special flavor of Raspbian that's already configured and optimized to run Home Assistant.